gustavofreze/gustavofreze/README.md

 Bachelor’s degree in information systems, postgraduate in database systems.

 As a backend software engineer, I work on systems modeling and planning to meet business requests.
-I have great experiences working with choreographed event-driven microservices, and I love designing systems applying general concepts based on Domain Driven Design, clean and hexagonal architecture.
+I have extensive experience with choreographed event-driven microservices and love designing systems using general.

 ## Languages & Tools 🛠️